Toyota Motor Philippines

-Toyota Motor Philippines Corporation (TMP) is a subsidiary of Toyota, based in Santa Rosa, Laguna, Philippines, responsible for the assembly and distribution of Toyota vehicles in the Philippines since 1988.
+Toyota Motor Philippines Corporation (TMP) is an affiliate of Toyota, based in Santa Rosa, Laguna, Philippines, responsible for the assembly and distribution of Toyota vehicles in the Philippines since 1988.
 The company was established on August 3, 1988, as a joint venture between Toyota, Mitsui & Co and GT Capital.

 Its main production facility, the 82-hectare Toyota Special Economic Zone (TSEZ), is located in Santa Rosa, Laguna for assembling cars.
-TMPC is also the provider of financial services unit, Toyota Financial Services Philippines, and Lexus Manila, Inc., the official distributor of Lexus cars.
+TMP is also the provider of financial services unit, Toyota Financial Services Philippines, and Lexus Manila, Inc., the official distributor of Lexus cars.
+In 2021, the Department of Trade and Industry awarded TMP with the Philippine Quality Award for Performance Excellence, the highest national award for organizations that demonstrate "management excellence".